jma1795/mint-yz-theme/README.md

 The default branch got moved from newflat to master.
 And this master branch is currently being rebuild.
 So, it may look like there isn't much difference between the official Mint-Y and this redesigned and re-engineered Mint-Yz, because many Mint-Yz improvements are currently waiting to be merged from different branches.
 They are currently being tested before merging.

 **Coming up**
-The new Mint-Yz, version 3.0, should be ready sometime before the end of winter.
-It with get all the upddates from the new Mint-Y, plus some improvements, and one undo (I want colored active buttons!), and a more organized method under the hood.
+The new Mint-Yz, version 3.0, should be ready sometime before the end of this winter.
+It with get all the upddates from the new Mint-Y, plus some improvements, and one undo: I want colored active buttons!
+It is also getting a more organized method under the hood.
 You can still easily install the latest stable version while waiting...
 Please stay tuned !

 Don't miss the **Mint-Yz-icons** with the same color scheme: https://github.com/SebastJava/mint-yz-icons